Atsushi Miyake

-Atsushi Miyake (三宅淳詞, Miyake Atsushi) is a Japanese racing driver who is currently set to compete in Super Formula for ThreeBond Racing.
-He previously raced in the series for Team Goh during the 2022 season, and competed full-time for Max Racing in Super GT between 2020 and 2023.
-Since 2024, Miyake will race for Nismo NDDP team in Super GT.
+Atsushi Miyake (三宅淳詞, Miyake Atsushi) is a Japanese racing driver currently competing in the Super GT Series for Kondo Racing.
+He has been competing full-time in the Super GT, first for Max Racing between 2020 and 2023, then switching to Nismo Racing for 2024 and 2025.
+Miyake previously raced in the Super Formula Championship for ThreeBond Racing in 2025 and 2024, and for Team Goh in the 2022 season.

 Career

 Early career

 Miyake was the winner of the SRS-F (Suzuka Circuit Racing School Formula) Scholarship in 2018.
 He made his professional racing debut later that year, in the final round of the FIA F4 Japanese Championship.
-In 2019, he competed full-time in Japanese F4 as a member of the Honda Formula Dream Project (HFDP).
+In 2019, he competed full-time in Japanese F4 as a member of the Honda Formula Dream Project.
 Miyake won the second race of the season at Okayama, and went on to finish as runner-up in the championship behind fellow Honda junior Ren Sato.

 After a one-year hiatus to racing in Super GT, Miyake returned to single-seater racing in the 2021 Super Formula Lights Championship, driving with Rn-sports.
 He won two races and scored five podiums, finishing fourth place in the standings.